loveJesus/evangelism_quest_chirho/README.md

 *   **User Authentication:** Secure login and signup using Firebase Authentication (Email/Password & Google Sign-In).
 *   **Credit System:** A simulated credit system for managing message interactions (with a placeholder for future monetization).
 *   **Customizable Appearance:** Light/dark mode and font size adjustments.
+*   **Bilingual Support:** UI and select AI features available in English and Spanish.

 ## Getting Started